imorenoservices/twitter-avatar-search/README.md

 - develop custom components that adjusts to API features/restrictions
   - **Besides the fact ng-zorro provides several options for navigation through pages.
 I took advantage of GitHub's Paginations features and restrictions in order to develop a custom navigation component that fits page navigation metadata provided in GitHub's API response headers.
 (GitHub docs encourages to use those headers for navigation instead of building a URL on client side)**
 - make commits following a unified and simple syntax (check repo history)
-- make use of pull requests and provide relevant information (kept them short for the purpose of the test)
+- use pull requests and provide relevant information (kept them short for the purpose of the test)
+  - Example: (check for closed PRs or go to the bottom of this page where I put a screenshot.
+Thanks!

 ## High Level Project tasks